Summary

 The scanner is programmed to detect flaws and calculate the best rip widths to maximize the board’s resale value.
 The tear widths of 100 test boards were measured using a scanner.
 There was no actual ripping done to the boards.
 Each of the 100 boards was graded by a lumber grader, presuming that the rips detected by the scanner had been made.
 These 100 boards were then manually ripped in accordance with standard procedure.
 Each board was graded by a grader after the manual ripping process had been completed.

-Therefore, approximately 3 values are more than 2 standard deviations from the mean.
-The mean value (Mu) is 22.8372 and the standard deviation (SD) is 8.5014.
-The limits for the 2 SD’s from the Mu are 5.8344 and 39.84.
-Therefore, approximately 2 values are more than 2 standard deviations from the mean.
-The scanner process generates more values than the 2 SD’s from the mean.
+Therefore, approximately three values are more than two standard deviations from the mean.
+The mean value (Mu) is 22.8372, and the standard deviation (SD) is 8.5014.
+The limits for the 2 SDs from the Mu are 5.8344 and 39.84.
+Therefore, approximately two values are more than two standard deviations from the mean.
+The scanner process generates more values than the 2 SDs from the mean.
 Here, the scanner process has less variability than the manual process due to lower SD.
 Therefore, the scanner process has less variability.
 By observing the above conclusion, it can be concluded that the optical scanner process will help the process to give better results than the manual process.
 Therefore, the scanner process is the best option.

 As a result, we can observe that the optical scanner aids in the creation of better boards and outperforms the manual approach.
-As a result, there were four values in the case of the optical scanner, but only two values beyond the two standard deviations threshold in the case of the manual method.
-Optical Scanner has a lesser variability because the process’s standard deviation is lower.
+As a result, there were four values in the case of the optical scanner but only two values beyond the two standard deviation threshold in the case of the manual method.
+Optical Scanner has less variability because the process’s standard deviation is lower.